 - monetary payments, either by way of a fine or by way of restitution (in whole or in part) of loss or damage caused by the employee

 - suspension without pay

 - dismissal, the reasons for this decision and the date on which employment will be terminated

-The employee should be advised of his right of appeal, the right to be accompanied by a recognised union representative or other representative, how to make it and to whom it should be addressed.
+The employee should be advised of his right of appeal, the right to be accompanied by a recognised union representative or other representatives, how to make it and to whom it should be addressed

 This decision will be confirmed in writing.

 - An employee may be summarily dismissed without notice or payment in lieu of notice by the Chief Officer or a senior manager designated by him in cases constituting gross misconduct.
 The following list, which is not exhaustive, contains examples of actions which will normally be regarded as gross misconduct:

 - Fighting and violent behaviour (including assault on another person)